The Tesla Self-Driving Myth Dies Another Death

 It was not, though.
 The best of today’s commercial driver assistance efforts is orders of magnitude less capable than any of the leading self-driving efforts being developed by Google (NASDAQ:GOOG) (NASDAQ:GOOGL), General Motors (NYSE:GM) or Nissan (OTCPK:NSANY).
 Those cars navigate city streets autonomously, and they do so safely under trying conditions.
 Google’s cars can go for thousands of miles between needing human intervention, and GM’s can go for hundreds of miles even on difficult San Francisco streets.
 They were able to do so on average during 2016.
 They’re likely a lot more advanced now.

-So what does Tesla’s new self-driving death consist on?
+So what does Tesla’s new self-driving death consist of?
 It consists on the realization that Tesla is about to lose even its driver assistance lead.

 Whereas before Teslarians (Tesla fans) could point to Autopilot and say there was nothing quite like it, that’s really about to change – immediately.
 For instance, just recently the trusted Car and Driver magazine reviewed several driver assistance systems.
 Among them was Tesla’s Autopilot 2.0 and Cadillac’s Super Cruise.